WesleyBryie/ChumBucket/wiki/faq/isp_complaints.md

 In regards to downloading, it depends on the country in which you live, but this guide is mainly intended for USA/Canada-based users since that is reddit's primary userbase.
 Countries like Germany will hit you with a sizeable fine if you are caught pirating, so stay away from torrents completely if you live there.

-If you are downloading via torrents (ie. Torrenting, through the use of a bittorrent client or other torrent-based application like Popcorn Time, or Showbox -- To disable torrent functionality from Showbox, look through its settings), then yes.
-Being part of a torrent swarm at all means you are at risk of getting a copyright notice -- even in the initial 'gathering metadata' state at the start of a torrent, your IP is already present in a torrent's swarm.
+If you are downloading via torrents (ie. Torrenting, through the use of a bittorrent client or other torrent-based application like Popcorn Time, or Showbox -- To disable torrent functionality from Showbox, look through its settings), then yes, you will be caught.
+Being part of a torrent swarm at all means you are at risk of getting a copyright notice.

 Otherwise, downloading through other means, such as direct downloads/DDL (which would be done directly via your browser), would not get you caught.
 DDL is a blanket term used for any sort of direct connection between you and a single other server.
 Such transfers could take the form of HTTP, FTP, etc.